ivogeorg/c-2nd-lang-asst-01/README.md

              return 0;
          }
          ```
       Keep these techniques in mind.
 Can you think of some pros and cons for each one?
+In each case, who is responsible for _memory management_, the _caller_ or the _callee_? _Hint: Think of the _symmetry_ of allocation and deallocation/release/freeing of memory._